glass-dev/glass/CONTRIBUTING.md

 ## Failure of the `Regression tests / Regression test` Workflow

-The regression tests are run in GitHub Actions for every pull request to ensure that new change do not degrade the performances of _GLASS_.
+The regression tests are run in GitHub Actions for every pull request to ensure that new changes do not degrade the performances of _GLASS_.
 This workflow uses the `nox` command detailed above comparing the head of the current pull request to the `main` branch.
 The benchmark tests are first run over the `main` branch, followed by the head of the pull request.
 If there is any statistically